 This shot is at 120mm.
 Click on the image to see it at its original resolution.

 And this shot is at 300mm at f/2.8.
 With the soldiers running, it’s similar to a sports shot.
 As you can see, even with the soldiers being close to each other, the narrow depth of field means that there’s only one that’s properly in focus.
 (Again, click on the image for the full-resolution version.)

 And if I’m being quite picky, there’s something about the nature of the ghosting in the bokeh with some edges that I’m not a huge fan of.
-It doesn’t effect every edge, but some of them get a distractingly sharp ghost edge that’s noticeable when you’re viewing the images at full resolution (but less so at smaller resolutions).
+It doesn’t affect every edge, but some of them get a distractingly sharp ghost edge that’s noticeable when you’re viewing the images at full resolution (but less so at smaller resolutions).
 That, I freely admit, is being pedantic, but it is a $3500 lens, after all, so being a bit pedantic is, I think, entirely reasonable.

-As with several other Sigma lenses I’ve tried, there’s a quite a lot of vignetting at nearly all apertures.
-I doesn’t fully disappear until you get to the very smallest apertures.
+As with several other Sigma lenses I’ve tried, there’s quite a lot of vignetting at nearly all apertures.
+It doesn’t fully disappear until you get to the very smallest apertures.
 It’s quite strong at f/2.8, and it’s only once you get up to around f/20 that it’s gone for all intents and purposes.